Social Entrepreneurship and Change Advisory Board

 As a relentless optimist and courageous catalyst for change, Bonnie Nixon has held many high profile positions.
 Sustainability strategy, large scale collaboration with member companies, and supply-chain ethical sourcing programs are what she knows best.
 Nixon possesses expertise in social and environmental sustainability for large, multi-national corporations, complex supply chains, academia, government, and non-government sectors.

 She is currently a senior sustainability strategist for the Sustainability Roundtable; has served as executive director of The Sustainability Consortium, director of sustainability and ethical sourcing for Hewlett-Packard for more than a decade, driver for the Electronic Industry Citizenship Coalition, and most recently led corporate social responsibility at Mattel.
-She graduated from Penn State and is currently obtaining her master's degree at Pepperdine University in learning technologies.
+She earned her master's degree in Learning Technologies from Pepperdine University, and she has a bachelor's degree from Penn State.

 President and CEO, Habitat for Humanity of Greater Los Angeles